 In Houston, Texas, the law firm of Charles J. Argento & Associates has almost 3 decades of experience in car accident cases, earning the prestigious AV-rating in Legal Ability and Ethical Standards in the practice of law.
 We can assess your situation and pursue a strategy to obtain the value of compensation that you legally deserve.

 We also handle other types of personal injury cases such as defective products, construction accident, explosion accident, burns, and refinery or oilfield accidents.
-Call us today at (713) 225-5050 for a free consultation.
+Call our Houston personal injury attorneys today at (713) 225-5050 for a free consultation.
 Our attorneys, paralegal and secretarial staff can speak Spanish.